graphite-project/graphite-web/docs/tools.rst

 `Therry`_
   A simple web service that caches Graphite metrics and exposes an endpoint for dumping or searching against them by substring.

+`graphite-dl4j`_
+  Experimental: Train a model for predictions.
+Machine learning using data from graphite.

+`carbon-proxy`_
+  Relay metrics to a carbon daemon, using kafka as middleware.
+Payload windowing, transformation, duplication, or other custom functions.

 .. _Backbone.js: http://documentcloud.github.com/backbone
 .. _Backstop: https://github.com/obfuscurity/backstop